Glasgow Clyde College

 The flipped classroom model works well for the college.
 “Our students are doing vocational courses.
 They need to see how the knowledge they’re learning in class transpires in real life.”
 Kenneth gives a recent example of how ClickView helped with this.
 “There’s a programme that we recorded about behind the scenes at Heathrow Airport.
 Clearly, we can’t simulate that in the classroom.”
 However, by recording that programme, and letting students see it before class, “it’s a brilliant way to stimulate a conversation.”
 The flipped classroom also allows college staff to make better use of class time.

-Staff acknowledge the important of implementing strong methodology when building lessons around ClickView resources.
+Staff acknowledge the importance of implementing strong methodology when building lessons around ClickView resources.
 The interactive video feature allows tutors to push a video up onto a virtual learning environment, and track specific questions with their students.
 They can then begin a class with deep knowledge of existing subject understanding and also any learning gaps.
 “It’s almost like unsaid knowledge or intelligence,” explains Kenneth.
 “You can plan a more effective lesson.”

 “Working with ClickView has been a really positive experience…it’s clear there’s a desire to work as a partnership.”